 - State Park entrance and parking are free.

 - Admission is $5.00 per person; children under six enter free.

 - No firearms, alcohol, or fireworks are permitted.

 - No coolers brought into the festival, please.

 Information for Festival Participants

-All Volunteers must complete volunteer application forms with the Marion County School System and be approved prior to any participation.
-Please note that all Volunteers are subjected to background screening and must follow guidelines established by Marion County Public Schools and the Silver River Museum.
-Volunteers are covered by Worker's Compensation and provided drinks and snacks while working at Ocali Country Days.
+All volunteers must complete volunteer application forms with Marion County Public Schools and be approved prior to any participation.
+Please note that all volunteers are subjected to background screening and must follow guidelines established by Marion County Public Schools and the Silver River Museum.
+Volunteers are covered by worker's compensation and provided drinks and snacks while working at Ocali Country Days.